 Image management can assist organizations by allowing them to address Virtual Machine issues.
-Organizations should reduce their storage size and the amount of snapshots that they take.
+Organizations should reduce their storage size and the number of snapshots that they take.

 - Control Virtual Machine Theft

 Virtual Machines are vulnerable to theft in certain parts within the Virtual Data Center.
 Using logical access controls can help stabilize the machines.
-In order for the controls to work, organizations have to utilize them at multiple layers throughout the Virtual Data Center
+For the controls to work, organizations have to utilize them at multiple layers throughout the Virtual Data Center

 - Layer 2 Protection

-Layer 2 damage still occurs in badly configured switches.
+Layer 2 damage still occurs in poorly configured switches.
 Organizations must develop proper switch configurations and spread them throughout the Virtual Data Center.